kuzminrobin/fcl/CallLogging.md

   Explore the behavior upon patterns among the params: `fn my_fn(MyPoint{x, y}) {}`.
 Is it logged like `fn my_fn(x: 1, y: -2}) {}`?
   Shouldn't it be logged like this: `fn my_fn(MyPoint{x: 1, y: -2}) {}`?
   Or are pattern-params not parsed?
+* Consider moving the thread_local use deeper into the call.
+  Such that a {Call|Closure}Logger is created unconditionally.